GioByte10/CReminders/README.md

 <br>
 <br>

 The way CReminders works is by adding itself, the [main](https://github.com/GioByte10/CReminders/blob/main/main.cpp) program, to the Current User's start up through the Windows Registry.
+The program accesses the info.txt file where the users adds all necessary information for CReminders to create the notifications, this includes: